Douglas Fir, once you’ve picked it up it’s hard to put it down!

 Dry: (Imported) Usually available ex 25, 50, 65, 80 & 100mm thick.
 Boards are not terribly wide but decent lengths with max 5ish metres

-We supply FS Douglas Fir to order but we do keep a little stock for emergencies.
+We supply Fresh Sawn Douglas Fir to order, but we do keep a little stock for emergencies.
 We’re planning to cut and dry homegrown Douglas Fir for use as air dried cladding, decking and, potentially, for flooring in extra special wide boards.
 Exciting stuff!